 Interested in a Career in the Metal Casting Profession?
 Scholarships Available!

-Our Foundry Education Foundation (FEF) Program helps ensure great talent enters the profession and offers students—starting as soon as their freshmen year—annual, renewable scholarships and industry connections.
+Our Foundry Education Foundational (FEF) Program helps ensure great talent enters the profession and offers students—starting as soon as their freshmen year—annual, renewable scholarships and industry connections.
 More than 50% of students in this program receive scholarships ranging from $500-$2,000 each year.
 Over 200 of our students have been awarded these scholarships since UWM was named a FEF school in 1996.

 Additional scholarship resources for careers in the metal casting industry: